Chalarangelo/30-seconds-of-code/README.md

 Converts a string from camelcase.

-Use `String.replace()` to remove underscores, hyphens, and spaces and convert words to camelcase.
+Use `String.prototype.replace()` to remove underscores, hyphens, and spaces and convert words to camelcase.
 Omit the second argument to use a default `separator` of `_`.

 ```js